-Some LokSound decoders are supplied with a PluX16 plug.
+Some LokPilot decoders are supplied with a PluX12 plug.
 These decoders can also be installed in locomotives with a PluX22 interface.
 One position on the multi-pin plug of the decoder has no pin (index pin).
 This position should be marked in the locomotive.
-Please observe the correct seating of the decoder on the PluX socket!

 6.8.
-Locomotives without Interface
+Locomotives without interface

-All LokSound decoders have an interface (plug).
-There is no "wires-only" version.
+All LokPilot decoders have an interface (plug).
+There is no "wiresonly" version.
 Please remove the plug at the end of the harness should this become necessary.

 Please do not extend any wires at the decoder end.
-If necessary use an extension harness (also refer to chapter 18).
+If necessary use an extension harness (also refer to chapter 17).